 FedBucks is the name of your local out-of-hours service provider.
 The Out of Hours doctor is always available for emergencies, including nights, weekends and all Bank Holidays.
 A nurse or doctor will assess whether you need either telephone advice, an appointment or a home visit if there is an urgent need.

 We want to ensure that our patients are aware of what to do if they are ill or require medication when their GP Practice is closed

-Our GP-led Minor Injury and Illness Unit in Wycombe is open 24 hours a day, seven days a week.
+Our GP-led Minor Injury and Illness Unit in Wycombe is open 8am to 8pm seven days a week.
 It is based at the High Wycombe Hospital site and offers support to people who need to access services for minor injury and illness.
-Find out more
+These are accessible by calling 111.

 How does the out-of-hours service work?